KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/commandprocessor/README.md

 ![Test](../../../../../../../doc/patterns/images/command_processor_cn.png)

-We have identified "typing text" (append/delete letters) as a actions (commands) that shall support undo.
+We have identified "typing text" (append/delete letters) as actions (commands) that shall support undo.
 So the command processor needs to manage sequences of executing, undoing and redoing commands.

 ![Test](../../../../../../../doc/patterns/images/command_processor_cx.png)